-Suzie Priest and Sue Fowler organise all Rallies, Training, Team Competitions, Area Selection Sessions and Team Training.
+Liz Sanders and Sue Nolan organise all Rallies, Training, Team Competitions, Area Selection Sessions and Team Training.
 In the Winter months rallies are more likely to follow a Combined Training or Arena Eventing format with Cross Country Schooling added into the calendar in the Spring time and when the weather allows.
-Please contact firstname.lastname@example.org
+Please contact email@example.com

-We like to use instructors who have competed and have experience within the sport of Eventing and so currently the Instructors we use are Sue Nolan, Ken Spencer, Jess Ayres, Annabella Williams (AB) and Sarah Muggeridge.
+We like to use instructors who have competed and have experience within the sport of Eventing and so currently the Instructors we use are Sue Nolan, Ken Spencer, Jess Ayres and Annabella Williams (AB) .
 We will use other instructors from time to time.

 Eventing – The Sport